jmcnamara/XlsxWriter/dev/docs/source/working_with_formulas.rst

    listed above (:ref:`formula_future`).
 If it does then ensure that the correct prefix is used.

+#.
+If the function loads in Excel without calculating and appears with one or
+   more ``@`` symbols added then it is probably an array function and should be written using :func:`write_array_formula`.

 Finally if you have completed all the previous steps and still get a ``#NAME?`` error you can examine a valid Excel file to see what the correct syntax should be.
 To do this you should create a valid formula in Excel and